NeCTAR-RC/nectar-training/package08/sections/fileEncryption.markdown

 **GnuPG Quick HowTo**

-You will have to generate a *key* before you can use GnuPG.
+You will have to generate a *key pair* before you can use GnuPG.
 In the process, you need to specify your E-Mail address (because you can use GnuPG for encrypting E-Mails).
 Choose the one you usually use, but you can also specify any address and change this later.

 * Mac OS X:
     {% img src=images/scrGPGCreateKeyMac.png, w=300, dim=px, align=right %}